fledge-iot/fledge-service-notification/docs/index.rst

 Audit Data
 ----------

-The notifications can register to obtain the audit log entries as they are raised by the system to the audit logger.
+The notifications can register to obtain the |audit_trail| entries as they are raised by the system to the audit logger.
 These notifications receive data with the audit log name code as the data name and the data that is posted with the audit log entry as the data points of the data.
 There is a